CS-EVA-LAB/apptainer-tools/README.md

 ## Building apptainer images

-You can quickly build an image using the below command.
+You can quickly build an image in the .sif format using the below command.
 There are arguments in the template that you can tweak🙂.

 ```
 apptainer build -F ub24.sif apptainer-ubuntu24.def